ScottySchmidt/AWS_DataEngineer_API/README.md

 Uses S3, Lambda, SQS, EventBridge, Glue, IAM, Athena and CDK.
 Mirrors data pipeline flows for scalability and easy maintenance.

+### Pipeline Overview:
+- Lambda pulls data from BLS and DataUSA, and another joins the datasets to create summary reports.
+- An S3 bucket stores both raw data and the processed outputs.
+- EventBridge runs the ingest Lambda on a daily schedule.
+- When a new file lands in S3, it sends a notification to SQS.
+- The queue holds the event until the report Lambda picks it up and processes it.

 ---

 **Status:** Adding GitHub Actions CI/CD *(third deployment method — in process)*